 China’s National Bureau of Statistics cobbles together data from many sources whose reliability is difficult to ascertain.
 The results can be eccentric.
-For example, the bureau reported a 2014 gross domestic product of $10.2 trillion.
-But the sum of the GDP reported by China’s 31 provinces that year is about $765 billion more.
-The discrepancy has narrowed and may be explainable — by double counting or by provincial officials inflating their figures because they are judged on the strength of local GDP growth — but the truth is elusive.
+For example, the bureau reported gross domestic product for the first half of 2015 of $4.65 trillion.
+But the sum of the GDP reported by China’s 31 provinces was about 9.4 percent more.
+The discrepancy has widened from 2014 and may be explainable — by double counting or by provincial officials inflating their figures because they are judged on the strength of local GDP growth — but the truth is elusive.
 Then there are dubious indicators of economic performance like the national jobless rate.
 It only covers urban residents who bother to register as unemployed and ignores more than 200 million migrant workers who frequently change jobs or get fired.
 Li said in 2007 that he judged economic performance (of Liaoning province, where he was party secretary at the time) through electricity consumption, rail cargo volume and loan growth.
-Looking at that measure, GDP growth in the first quarter of 2015 may have been in the low single digits.
-The government said GDP grew 7 percent, while Bloomberg’s monthly GDP tracker put the number at 6.5 percent.
+China’s 7 percent GDP growth in the first and second quarters of 2015 matched the government’s full-year target exactly, triggering more concerns about fiddling.
+Economists estimated that the figure was probably lower than official data suggested.

 The problem isn’t just politically motivated distortion of the sort that was routine under Mao Zedong.
 Because China’s statistics were designed to measure a Soviet-style planned economy, they do a reasonable job assessing output from centralized industries such as steel and automobiles.
 China hasn’t been able to keep up with the data requirements of the country’s modern, consumer-driven economy and lags in collecting information about service businesses such as small restaurants and karaoke bars.
 It’s making some efforts.
 The People’s Bank of China created an aggregate financing indicator, which includes traditional bank loans and seeks to measure activity in China’s $6 trillion shadow banking industry.
 The government also published a nationwide audit of local government debt in 2013 to address concerns about borrowing that local officials have relied on.
 No one really knows how much debt is at risk of default.